-The annual report is one of the most important documents your organisation will publish, so it’s important to get it right.
+The annual report is one of the most important documents your organisation will publish, so it is important to invest an ample amount of resources to get it right.

-The report outlines the activities and financial performance of your organisation, and highlights key achievements and work completed throughout the year.
+An annual report outlines the activities and financial performance of your organisation and highlights key achievements and work completed throughout the year.

-With the annual report season near, we’ve compiled our top tips to ensure you present the best report possible.
+With the annual report season near for 2020-2021, we’ve compiled our top tips to ensure you present the best report possible.

 It’s important to start preparing your annual report early.
 We recommend allowing at least 8 weeks for the entire process.
 This will ensure a thorough edit is completed, followed by design work, indexing and a final proofread.